 The Alabama Experiment Station system evaluates variety performance of several crop species

 each year.
-Ryegrass studies were conducted during the 2014 ‐ 2015 season at four locations
+Ryegrass studies were conducted in 2015 through 2016 at four locations across the

-across the state representing the northeast, central, southeast, and southwestern regions.
-The
+state representing the northeast, central, southeast, and southwestern regions.
+The entries

-entries evaluated are chosen by private company, university, and federal staff.
-It is the mission
+evaluated are chosen by private company, university, and federal staff.
+It is the mission of the

-of the experiment station to evaluate and present the data in a fair, unbiased manner that can
+experiment station to evaluate and present the data in a fair, unbiased manner that can be

 Ryegrass entries were seeded at 20 lb/acre in 7-inch rows (Table 1).
 Plots were 5 x 20 ft with

 four replications of each entry arranged in a randomized complete block experimental design.

 The 2015 – 2016 trials were conducted at the Gulf Coast Research and Extension Center,

 Fairhope; E.V.
 Smith Research Center, Plant Breeding Unit, Tallassee; Sand Mountain Research